ImperialCollegeLondon/cardiac-plotting-genetic/README.md

 Various codes for plotting and converting.

-Information regarding paths of data and functions can be found in [wiki](https://github.com/ImperialCollegeLondon/cardiac-plotting-genetic/wiki)
+Information regarding paths of data and functions can be found in [wiki pages](https://github.com/ImperialCollegeLondon/cardiac-plotting-genetic/wiki)